bethanyalicehall/routes-of-europe-MS1/testing.md

 ## Manual testing

 ### Functional testing

+Each of the following tests were carried out on a Macbook Air and an iPhone 12 pro.

 - A functional navigation bar is present
     - The navigation bar allows users to easily access links to the corresponding pages